When To Talk To your Doctor About Hair Loss

 Keeping your scalp healthy can help you grow healthy hair.
 There are steps you can take to help keep the hair you do have, including:

-“Our bodies are so complex,” explained Trieu.
+“Our bodies are so complex,” Dr. Ahmed said.
 “If you’re not getting the right nourishment, growing healthy hair will not be the body’s priority.”

 If you notice any of these symptoms, you should speak with your primary care provider (PCP):

-“These symptoms may be a sign that inflammation or an infection is contributing to your hair loss,” said Trieu.
+“These symptoms may be a sign that inflammation or an infection is contributing to your hair loss,” Dr. Ahmed said.
 “If you let inflammation go on long enough without proper treatment, it can lead to permanent hair loss.”

 Your doctor may be able to diagnose your condition and treat you for hair loss.
 If your situation is more complex, they may refer you to a dermatologist specializing in treating hair loss.